-- Implementation of an annual audit and spot check process across a rotational selection of suppliers; - The development and delivery of updated, revised and enhanced online training and awareness programme regarding modern slavery and human trafficking. - The development of human rights due diligence processes for our business operations and global supply chains; and - Ensure adequate risk records are retained to highlight the areas of the supply chain most at risk.
+- Annual audit process across a selection of suppliers; - The development and delivery of updated, revised and enhanced online training and awareness programme regarding modern slavery and human trafficking. - The development of human rights due diligence processes for our business operations and global supply chains; and - Ensure adequate risk records are retained to highlight the areas of the supply chain most at risk.